Hadoop MapReduce Tutorial – A Complete Guide to Mapreduce

 - An output of map is stored on the local disk from where it is shuffled to reduce nodes.

-Now let’s discuss the second phase of MapReduce – Reducer, what is the input to the reducer, what work reducer does, where reducer writes output?
+Now let’s discuss the second phase of MapReduce – Reducer in this MapReduce Tutorial, what is the input to the reducer, what work reducer does, where reducer writes output?

 Reduce takes intermediate Key / Value pairs as input and processes the output of the mapper.
 Usually, in the reducer, we do aggregation or summation sort of computation.